 If your once-tip-top website is no longer pulling in the crowds, then it means your traffic has taken a nosedive.
 This could be due to a combination of reasons such as the ones mentioned above, and is quantifiable through Google Analytics.

 A drop in conversion rate means that users are no longer using the site for its intended purpose, meaning that it’s time to think about the areas where your existing site fails to engage your target audience.
 Moving forward with a new website serves as an opportunity to rethink your strategy, take inspiration from your competitors and go one better where possible.

 It may seem like a small point, but it’s absolutely one that deserves its place on the list.
 Your website should serve as an extension of your brand’s identity and put its best foot forward, enticing visitors to engage with your service and build your company’s client base.
 If for any reason you’re unhappy with your existing site then you should speak to a dedicated team of professionals who can help.

 Are you ready for a new website?

-Reactive Graphics has spent over ten years delivering high-quality, responsive websites that business owners are proud of.
+Reactive Graphics has spent over sixteen years delivering high-quality, responsive websites that business owners are proud of.
 Contact us to discuss your new website needs today.